 SUGGESTED FILMING SUPPLIES:

-- Background pictures
+- Background pictures (package includes a starter assortment)

 - Poster tack

 - Fishing line

 Our lesson plans are uniquely created to provide you with both the course guide and the step-by-step lesson plan all in one convenient location.
 In front of all our curricula, you will find objectives, weekly breakdowns, resource lists, and lesson guides/tips.
 There is also a teacher’s guide to ensure you have everything you need for a successful program.
 Your instructors and students will enjoy experiencing the easy-to-follow, day-to-day structure of all of our courses.